-- Applicants who are living in Australia MUST pay 10% GST on the application fee - Applicants living overseas, who lodge their application from overseas, are NOT required to pay the GST - Applicants living overseas, who lodge an application for assessment through an agent in Australia
+- Applicants who are living in Australia MUST pay 10% GST on the application fee. - Applicants living overseas, who lodge an application from overseas, are NOT required to pay the GST.

-(Migration Agent, relative or friend living in Australia) are NOT required to pay the GST.
+Applicants living overseas, who lodge an application for assessment through an agent in Australia are NOT required to pay the GST.